 Call for Proposals

-We are excited to invite you to submit a proposal for a chapter in our edited book, Ecologies of open: Inclusion, intersections, and interstices in education.
-We intend to approach Athabasca University’s open press for publication in 2018.
+We are excited to invite you to submit a proposal for a chapter in our edited book, Open(ing) Education.
+We intend to approach Brill Sense Publishers for publication in 2020.
 A description of the scope and intent of the book is presented below, followed by submission details:

 Thinking about “open” almost automatically calls forth thinking about “closed” as if we must think in terms of binaries – closed/open, good/bad, black/white.
 But there is also another way.

 “Open.”
 “Openness.”
 “Opening.”
 “Opened.”
 In the context of postsecondary and tertiary education, each of these nuances or forms/degrees of “open”/”openness”/”opening”/”opened” can refer to, inter alia, admission requirements, registration periods, flexibility in choices, open pedagogy, curricula, professional development, curriculum resources, assessment practices, the scholarship of teaching and learning, and research.

 While it is possible to see “open,” “openness, “opening,” and “opened” as processes or statuses, we can also understand them in terms of multidimensional relationships and networks, where the status or process of “open,” “openness,” “opening,” and “opened” evolve in relation to other, often mutually constitutive or incommensurable factors in overlapping ecologies.
 We propose understanding ecologies of “open” in education as existing in the nexus of political, economic, social, technological, environmental and legal frameworks and agendas and as entangled with contestation, incongruities and obstacles.
 Ecologies of “open” rest on and flow from shifting and often colliding tectonic layers of how we understand the world and humanity’s role in it, and how we define, teach and share our understanding of knowledge.
 However contradictory it sounds, ecologies of “open” do not only include but also, by definition, exclude.